phenom-company/ico-smartcontract-datarius/README.md

 ```cs
 function refundOtherCrypto(address _investor, string _logString) public refundManagersOnly
 ```
-This method is called by refund manager to burn tokens of investors who want to revoke their investments in other cryptocurrencies.
+This method is called if the soft cap was not achieved by refund manager to burn tokens of investors who want to revoke their investments in other cryptocurrencies.

 **withdrawEther**
 ```cs